 One of the most difficult substrates to paint, glass needs to be primed properly or else paints simply won’t stick to the surface.
 Using Zinsser products, in particular Zinsser Bulls Eye 1-2-3, ensures proper application when painting glass.

 Properly primed glass surfaces mean topcoats can be applied quickly, saving money in labour and minimising disruption for businesses that paint their windows for advertising or privacy, freeing up staff to get back to serving customers.
-The ease in priming glass with Zinsser Bulls Eye 1-2-3 means businesses can easily update their painted windows with new colour schemes and branding.
+Zinsser Bulls Eye 1-2-3 is an easy to use glass primer that dries quickly and means businesses can easily update their painted windows with new colour schemes and branding.

 Zinsser listens to contactors and develops new products – or adds features to existing products – to meet their changing needs, delivering world class products that meet “real world” challenges, providing tried and tested solutions to painting problems, such as painting glass.

 Clear the surface free of contaminants and anything else that could affect the adhesion or application of materials and Zinsser products, and then degrease overall with methylated spirits, changing the cloth regularly.